Kzax01/Cracking-the-AWS-SAA-Exam-Tips-Resources-and-My-Personal-Experience/README.md

 ## 🌟 **7.
 What’s next?**

 This certification is an important step, but not the final goal.
-Next step: **Terraform, Kubernetes, and AWS Security Specialty.** Each new skill will build an even stronger foundation for my future ambitions.
+Next step: **Terraform and AWS Security Specialty.** Each new skill will build an even stronger foundation for my future ambitions.

 ---